sieteunoseis/timbers-wallpaper/README.md

 ## Version History

+### v2.7.8 (May 28, 2025)

+- Added randomized font and background theme selection on page load
+- Improved patch image toggle with a more noticeable toggle switch UI
+- Enhanced user experience with visual feedback for toggle interactions

 ### v2.7.6 (May 27, 2025)

 - Fixed match time display to correctly show times in Pacific Time (PT)